 If you're planning to take your lightweight mobility scooter out in the dark, then it must be fitted with lights.
-Road class scooter will have them as standard.
+Road class mobility scooters should have these as standard.

-To make yourself more visible, wearing fluorescent material is a fantastic way to be seen by other road users, especially in the dark or in adverse weather conditions.
+Wearing fluorescent material is a good way to be seen by other road users, especially in the dark or in adverse weather conditions.

 Other important advice to consider

-In this article, we've picked out a few important bits of information that will be useful when using a lightweight mobility scooter, road class scooter, or powerchair in places where there are other road users and pedestrians.
-It's important to remember that mobility scooters are there to provide more freedom for people with limited mobility, and by keeping to the highway code for mobility scooter users it makes it safer for everyone.
+In this article, we have picked out a few important bits of information that will be useful when using a lightweight mobility scooter, road class scooter, or powerchair in places where there are other road users and pedestrians.
+It is important to remember that mobility scooters are there to provide more freedom for people with limited mobility, and by keeping to the highway code for mobility scooter users everyone will be safer.

-If you're looking for a lightweight mobility scooter then either fill in the online form, call us on 0844-800-7074 or visit our lightweight scooters website.
+If you're looking for a lightweight mobility scooter then either fill in our enquiry form, or call us on 0333 414 1881.